JonathanCNg/Emotion-Lens/README.md

 ![alt text](assets/happydemo.png "Happy")
 ![alt text](assets/saddemo.png "Sad")
 ![alt text](assets/angrydemo.png "Angry")
-Also, there's a surprise for you when they put their hands in the air!
+Also, there's a surprise for you when you put both your hands in the air!
 <details>
 <summary>Spoilers!</summary>